Quantum Dial for High-Harmonic Generation

-Our theoretical model treats the material responses as an open quantum system, where all types of perturbations are accounted for as an external environment \cite{boroumand2025strong}.
+Our theoretical model treats the material responses as an electron-hole pair embedded in an open quantum system, driven by a classical laser field.
+The many-body nature of the quantum environment (e.g. the BSV) is accounted for as a perturbation \cite{boroumand2025strong}.
 With the convenience and power of the theoretical framework we have developed, quantum light can be treated very effectively via a simple scalar function --- the response function.
 This significantly reduces the computational and mathematical complexity associated with quantum light-related physics.